TanukiCraft/docs/docs/index.rst

-Welcome to Lumache's documentation!
+Welcome to TanukiCraft's documentation!
 ===================================

-**Lumche** (/lu'make/) is a Python library for cooks and food lovers i guess that creates recipes mixing random ingredients. ok.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *

 ..
    [this is a] Comment in RST files!
 Use it to add information for other contributors.

+**TanukiCraft** is a Minecraft server featuring a customized Towny mode and a Java-Bedrock Crossplay Oneblock mode.
+..
+   [note] add refs, more info, make it appealing for this page only
+hyperlink: `Open Food Facts database <https://world.openfoodfacts.org/>`_ text *formatting* and some **more** formatting

 doc :doc:`usage` references a doc page (file name? i think? not sure yet, if i remember to update this you wont see this anymore hah, L) ref :ref:`installation` references a point in a page ``.. _installation:``